 Black labs crossed with yellow labradors

-Because there are four ways to be black and three ways to be yellow, there are quite a variety of outcomes for a mating between a black labrador and a yellow labrador.
+Because there are four ways to be black and three ways to be yellow, there are quite a variety of color pups for a mating between a black labrador and a yellow labrador.

 What about silver labradors?